A metric-like topology yon BL-algebras: Introduction

 \section{Introduction}

-Triangular norms and triangular conorms, in shortly t-norms and s-norms, are appeared in several areas of mathematics.
-The beginning of them goes back to \cite{menger,sch}.
-One of the areas that t-norms and s-norms are appeared, is many-valued logics.
-Indeed, a t-norm (s-norm) could be seen as a generalization for the interpretation of the conjunction connective (disjunction connective) \cite{hol,als}.
+Triangular norms and triangular conorms, shortly t-norms and s-norms, have been used in several areas of mathematics.
+Their origin have been goes back to \cite{menger,sch}.
+One of the areas that t-norms and s-norms have been appeared, is many-valued logics.
+Indeed, a t-norm (s-norm) is a generalization for the interpretation of the conjunction connective (disjunction connective) \cite{hol,als}.

-Basic logic which is introduced by H{\'a}jek in the early of 1998 \cite{hajek98} is known as the logic of continuous t-norms.
-The algebraic counter part of the propositional basic logic is BL-algebras.
-Indeed, the Lindenbaum algebra of equivalent formulas of propositional basic logic is a BL-algebra.
-MV-algebras, which introduced by Chang \cite{chang1959new} to prove the completeness theorem for \lo logic, are special kind of BL-algebras.
+Basic logic introduced by H{\'a}jek in the early of 1998 \cite{hajek98}, is known as the logic of continuous t-norms.
+The algebraic counterpart of a propositional basic logic is a BL-algebra.
+MV-algebras, introduced by Chang \cite{chang1959new} to prove the completeness theorem for \lo logic, are special types of BL-algebras.
 A more general algebraic structure originated in logics without contractions is residuated lattice.
-The oldest such structure which is appeared in classical logic is Boolean algebra.
+The oldest version of such structure appeared in classical logic is Boolean algebra.

-This algebraic structures are studied from algebraic and topological point of view.
-Algebra studies the property of operations and algorithmic computations of a space, while topology provide a framework to understanding the geometric properties of a space.
-After introducing the concept of BL-algebras \cite{hajek98}, algebraic and topological properties of them, is one of the interesting research areas.
+Algebraic structures are studied in algebraic and topological point of view.
+Algebra studies the property of operations and algorithmic computations of a space, while topology provide a framework for understanding its geometric properties.
+Besides introducing the concept of BL-algebras \cite{hajek98}, their algebraic and topological properties are of the most interesting research areas.

-Bozooei et.al in \cite{zah-bor-2016, bor-rez-kou-2011} introduce the notion of topological BL-algebras and then in \cite{bor-rez-kou-2012} they study the metrizability of BL-algebras.
-The objective of this article is introducing a natural topology on BL-algebras which makes them topological algebras.
-This article is an extended and further development of the author conference paper \cite{khatami2018}, in which a metric on $[0,1]$ as a dual of BL-algebras studied.
+Bozooei et.al in \cite{zah-bor-2016, bor-rez-kou-2011} introduced the notion of topological BL-algebras.
+In \cite{bor-rez-kou-2012} they studied the metrizability of BL-algebras as well.
+The aim of this article is to introduce a metric-like topology on BL-algebras which makes them semitopological algebras in the sense of \cite{bor-rez-kou-2011}.